 One way to do this would be to follow their own school timetable.
 Alternatively parents and students could decide together how to schedule learning and rest time during the isolation period.

 Another way is to create a checklist of the work to be completed so that all subjects are covered over the course of a week.
-We have created one at the following link, which can be printed from our website.
+We have created example timetables at the following links:

 Example Timetable KS3

 Example Timetable KS4

 There are many other websites that can aid you with this and there are also different styles of templates that can be printed.

 Template Home School Timetable

 Where can I find the work being set by teachers?

 All work will be set on Satchel:One.
 Resources are attached to the posts on this system.
 Additionally, the subject pages on our website contain additional resources (such as Knowledge Organisers for their topics) and other tasks that students can work through if they have already completed the work set.

 This can be found in the Working Independently section towards the bottom of each subject page.

 Satchel:One can be accessed online via their website and/or an app can be downloaded on your phone.